Project

 Also, you perceive Ruby as monolith distributed in via tarball where everything is available.
 On Fedora (and RHEL subsequently), rubygem-did_you_mean was always installed by default with Ruby, but there was option to easily exclude it from installation for all the reasons mentioned above.
 SInce, this change, it won't be easily possible.
 I am really considering reverting the change for Fedora.

-Updated by rbjl (Jan Lelis) almost 5 years ago
+Updated by rbjl (Jan Lelis) about 5 years ago

 But all these applications have to pay for longer startup time, higher memory and disk consumption.
 All these are not negligible in the age of cloud.
 I am pretty sure there is also performance hit during exception handling.